 1. Try not to adopt a “woe-is-me” attitude.

 A positive, optimistic outlook can help speed up your recovery.
 It helps to surround yourself with uplifting people.
 If someone has negative energy and doesn’t understand why you’re so bummed about your injury, now might be a good time to limit your exposure to that person.
-Talk to running friends who can sympathize with your situation.
+Talk to running friends who can sympathize with and relate to your situation.

 2. Stay active.